All Episodes

 Yeah, we are.

-Look, so you know, we have General Buldock who's running against uh incumbent Senator Hassan.
+Look, so, you know, we have General Bulldock who's running against incumbent Senator Hassen.

 Senator Hassan just is not very popular.

-So the question is, will folks say, well, I really don't know much about him, so I'm just gonna skip that race altogether.
+So the question is, will folks say, well, I really don't know much about him, so I'm just going to skip that race altogether.

-They're not gonna vote for Hassan, but are they gonna skip the race because you know you have a kind of a newcomer to the race?
+They're not going to vote for Hassan, but are they going to skip the race because you have a newcomer to the race?

-And that could be a phenomenon in a lot of places, but here most especially because our candidate, our primary is so late, it's in mid-September.
+And that could be a phenomenon in a lot of places, but here most especially because our candidate, our primary, is so late.

-Our candidate uh won with very little money, um, and then had some money behind him in the past you know, four to six weeks.
+Our candidate won with very little money and then had some money behind him in the past four to six weeks.

 But the question is, was it enough?